leangjia/blender_docs/trunk/blender_docs/manual/editors/uv/selecting.rst

 Sync Selection On
 ^^^^^^^^^^^^^^^^^

-When selecting UVs or Edges, it behave like *Shared Vertex* mode above.
+When selecting UVs or Edges, it behaves like *Shared Vertex* mode above.
 When selecting Faces, it behaves as in *Disabled Stick Selection* above.

 - Vertex